Approximative solution of the spin free Hamiltonian involving only scalar potential for the quark-antiquark system: Introduction

-The notion of the solution having to give rise to an extra degree of a quantum number we designate as "$i^{th}$ kind of hidden radial quatum number" that will be expressed below, makes the theory especially applicable to all supersymmetric theories in nature.
-Indeed, it has an infinite number of eigenvalues, and each one has infinite eigennumbers.
-For example a hydrogen like atom wave function, only has one eigenvalue and has infinite eigennumbers.
+In contrast infinite eigenvalues is arisen in their supersymmetric differential equation as the small mass of quark is included in their Hamiltonian.
+Each eigenvalue has infinite eigennumbers \cite{Chou2012i,Chou2012j}.
+The concept of its eigenvalues gives rise to an extra degree of a quantum number I designate as ``$i^{th}$ kind of hidden radial quantum number'' that will be expressed below.
+This makes it especially applicable to supersymmetric theories having three term recurrence relation in the power series expansion of their differential equations in nature.
 As we see in Regge trajectory plot of angular momentum vs. square of mass (J vs. $m^2$), there are many linearly increasing lines with same slopes including bunch of eigenvalues corresponding to fermions and bosons.
-It is not clear what the meaning of many eigenvalues are.
-With our analysis, it will be explained below.
-The formalism we develop in this paper is very general in scope, as it unifies all the special functions mentioned above in mathematical physics.
-It has a remarkable range of applications in mathematics and other sciences, as well as large range of applicability in all sorts of engineering problems.
+It is not clear what the meaning of many eigenvalues are: more details are explained in section 4.3 \cite{Chou2012i}.

+In section 2, I consider asymptotic behaviors of GCH differential equation including only up to the first order of $\frac{\varepsilon }{2}$ ($\varepsilon$ corresponds to the mass of quark).
+In section 3 and 4, I construct the power series expansion in closed forms and the integral representation of GCH function with including the first order of $\frac{\varepsilon }{2}$ for a polynomial and an infinite series.
+Also I derive the generating function and orthogonal relation of GCH polynomial with including the first order of $\frac{\varepsilon }{2}$.